pingcap/docs/sql/slow-query.md

 The slow query log is a record of SQL statements that took a long time to perform.

-The slow log format has been modified in TiDB V2.1.8.
-See [this file](<https://github.com/pingcap/docs/blob/master/v2.1/sql/slow-query.md>) for previous version before v2.1.8.
+The slow log format is updated in TiDB v2.1.8 and later.
+For the slow query log information in versions earlier than v2.1.8, see [this file](https://github.com/pingcap/docs/blob/master/v2.1/sql/slow-query.md).

 A problematic SQL statement can increase the pressure on the entire cluster, resulting in a longer response time.
 To solve this problem, you can use the slow query log to identify the problematic statements and thus improve the performance.

 ## Obtain the log

-The statement whose execution time exceeds [slow-threshold](../op-guide/tidb-config-file.md#slow-threshold) will be individually output to [slow-query-file](../op-guide/tidb-config-file.md#slow-query-file) in TiDB and be made compatible with the slow log.
-You can analyze directly the slow log file with `pt-query-digest`.
-You can edit `slow-threshold` in the configuration file and its default value is 300ms. `slow-query-file` is `tidb-slow.log` by default.
+In TiDB, the statements whose execution time exceeds [slow-threshold](../op-guide/tidb-config-file.md#slow-threshold) are individually output to [slow-query-file](../op-guide/tidb-config-file.md#slow-query-file) by default, the format of the slow log is compatible, and the slow log file can be directly analyzed with `pt-query-digest`. `slow-threshold` can be modified by the configuration file, which is set to 300ms by default. `slow-query-file` is set to `tidb-slow.log` by default.

 ## Usage example